Chat-Wane/working-box/README.md

 Cache: A Scalable Wide-Area Web Cache Sharing Protocol. <i>IEEE/ACM Transactions on Networking</i>, 2000.

-[3] Toshihide Ibaraki and Toshiharu Hasegawa.
+[3] Toshihide Ibaraki, and Toshiharu Hasegawa.
 The Multiple-choice knapsack problem. <i>Journal of the Operations Research Society of Japan</i>, 1978.

+[4] Anne-Marie Kermarrec, and François Taïani.
+Want to scale in centralized systems?
+Think P2P. <i>Journal of Internet Services and Applications</i>, 2015.